 Marathon Oil’s revenues and operating cash flows

-In 3Q16, Marathon Oil’s (MRO) operating revenue from crude oil (USO), natural gas (UNG), and natural gas liquids sales totaled ~$1 billion, which represents a ~28% fall from 3Q15.
-The lower operating revenue in 3Q16 was the direct result of lower production and of lower realized prices for crude oil and natural gas production.
+In 2Q16 Marathon Oil’s (MRO) operating revenue from crude oil (USO), natural gas (UNG), and natural gas liquids sales totaled ~$941 million—a ~40% fall from 2Q15.
+The lower operating revenue in 2Q16 was the direct result of lower production as well as lower realized prices for crude oil and natural gas production.

 Free cash flow trend

-Remember, FCF helps companies enhance shareholder value and can be used to pay dividends, buy back stock, or repay debt.
-FCF is calculated by subtracting capital expenditure from OCF.
+Remember, FCF helps a company enhance its shareholder value and can be used to pay dividends, buy back stock, or repay debt.
+FCF is calculated by subtracting capital expenditure, or capex, from OCF.

-Continue to the next part for a closer look at Marathon Oil’s capital expenditure.
+Continue to the next part for a look at Marathon Oil’s capital expenditure.